AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 </tr>
 </table>

-### Managing Services for Suppliers in Reward Gateway
+### Managing Services for Suppliers in Company
-Adding a Service to an existing supplier can be achieved by using the Reward Gateway REST API:
+Adding a Service to an existing supplier can be achieved by using the Company REST API:
 <table style="background-color:#808080">
   <tr>
     <th>Creates new service</br>